SEARCH

 I will walk you through everything you need to know including how to choose a kit, wood and other supplies, and how to create your first design.

-What is the Art of Wood Burning?
+The Art of Wood Burning

 The art and craft of wood burning, also known as pyrography, uses a heated tool much like a soldering iron to gently etch designs on the surface of wood pieces.